 This liability exclusion forms an integral part of the Internet offer, in which this page is referenced.
 If parts or individual formulations of this text should not or no longer or not completely conform to the valid legal status, the other parts of the document remain in their content and validity unaffected.

-IT INFRASTRUCTURE LIBRARY® is a Registered trademark of AXELOS Limited.
+IT INFRASTRUCTURE LIBRARY® is a registered trade mark of AXELOS Limited, used under permission of AXELOS Limited.
+All rights reserved.

 ISACA® Information Systems Audit and Control Association, ISACA and the IT Governance Institute are registered trademarks of the Information Systems Audit and Control Association.